Kijabe: Description

 Children's Hospital of Kenya, Moffatt Bible College, Kijabe Youth Charity initiative, a group that helps the less privileged in the society, and Rift Valley Academy, a school for children of missionaries, expats, and Kenyan Nationals established in 1906 and Kijabe Guesthouse.

 History

 Kijabe is a town in the lands of the Maasai people.
 During British colonial times, it served a mission station.
 However in recent times, it has been turned into a medical community.

+On April 29, 2024, at least 50, possibly up to 315 people died in the village of Kamuchiri of Mai Mahiu town in a flood caused by the collapse of the old Kijabe Dam, an old railway dam of the Uganda Railway.
+It was initially reported that the flood was caused by a dam break.
+The flood was triggered by a blockage in a culvert under the embankment, which led to a catastrophic dam failure and flooding.